Randy Rhoads: Personal life

-Rhoads stood 5 ft 7 in tall and weighed 105 lb.
+Rhoads was 5 ft 7 in tall and weighed 105 lb.
 He was an avid collector of toy trains, and he traveled around England in search of them when he first arrived from the United States to record Blizzard of Ozz in 1980.
 He told Osbourne bandmate and close friend Rudy Sarzo that he and Sharon Arden were having a few celebratory drinks together in a hotel one night and ended up sleeping together.
 At the time, Ozzy Osbourne was trying to save his marriage to first wife Thelma, and Sharon was just his manager.

 Osbourne has said that Rhoads did not use drugs and drank very little, preferring Anisette when he did drink.
 Osbourne says that while Rhoads did not like to party, he made up for it by smoking cigarettes heavily, saying "He could have won a gold medal in the Lung Cancer Olympics, could Randy Rhoads."
 Kelly Garni said that in the early days of Quiet Riot he and Rhoads experimented with marijuana and cocaine but "it really wasn't for us".
 He said Rhoads viewed cocaine as harmless at that time, and used cocaine only occasionally as a means of staying up all night and having fun, but developed a much more negative view of the drug after teaming up with Osbourne.
 Garni said that Osbourne's all-night drug binges taught the guitarist to avoid drugs and substance abuse, and he would typically go off alone to practice guitar or write letters home to his mother and girlfriend while Osbourne was getting high.

 According to his brother Kelle, Rhoads was a "devout" Lutheran.
 (Note: Rhoads' mother died on November 11, 2015, at the age of 95.)

+Rhoads had two half brothers, Daniel and Paul, from his father Bill's second marriage.